 Perhaps a better question to lead with is “how would you define flirting?”
 Spiegel Online put it best when it clarified that “the word ‘flirt’ has two meanings: one for Germans and one for the rest of the world.”

 The profound truth of being a human with a beating heart is that everyone, indeed, “flirts.”
 It’s just that some flirtation styles are a little more subtle, or a little more under the radar, or a little less hung up on spectacle and artistry.

 A well-known song by Wir sind Helden, “Aurélie,” describes a French girl’s attempts to flirt with German men.
 The translated lyrics include such choice insights as “Aurélie, it’s never going to work this way/You expect far too much/The Germans flirt pretty subtly.”

-Before you despair over your apparent inability to elicit a reaction from your Deutsch darling, you should probably learn the difference between “I’m not actually looking at you” and “I’m looking at you, but trying to pretend that I’m not.”
+Before you despair over your apparent inability to elicit a reaction from your Deutsch darling when you’re flirting in German, you should probably learn the difference between “I’m not actually looking at you” and “I’m looking at you, but trying to pretend that I’m not.”
 Eye contact: you’re going to have to learn how to use it.

 According to at least one Babbel insider living in Berlin, Germans have a tendency to stare and to hold intense eye contact.
 This doesn’t mean all eye contact is sexy eye contact.
 It just means sexy eye contact could involve a little more “innuendo” than usual.

 This does not mean it’ll necessarily be accompanied by a smile, or that you’ll be invited with a lingering gaze.
-A favorite move is the “look, but then quickly look away.”
+A favorite move when flirting in German is the “look, but then quickly look away.”